Axway/open-banking-docs/content/en/docs/Configuration/Certificate Management/mtls.md

 Others possibilities are:

 * Use a component in front of the Kubernetes cluster to support the MTLS termination.
-In this condition, Axway recommands to have a component nearest the Kubernetes cluster.
+In this condition, Axway recommends to have a component nearest the Kubernetes cluster.

 * Replace the nginx ingress controller by another ingress controller that supports the required features.

-Refer to the required features the ingress controller in [Deployment - Prerequisites](/docs/deployment/prerequisites).
+Refer to the required features of the ingress controller in [Deployment - Prerequisites](/docs/deployment/prerequisites).

 {{% alert title="Note" color="primary" %}} Usage of the MTLS Listener embedded on the API-gateway configuration would require each customer to build their own Docker images, as the container maturity level does not allow us to externalize certificates.{{% /alert %}}